• The Museum reopened in early February 2021 after an almost four-month proactive closure during the region’s coronavirus surge.

 The well-being of Woodson Art Museum visitors, volunteers, and employees is paramount and continues to guide our course.

 Planning to Visit?
 We look forward to welcoming you during regular Museum hours.
-Read these precautions to help slow the spread of Covid-19, be considerate of others, and keep all safe.
+Read these precautions to help slow the spread of the coronavirus, be considerate of others, and keep all safe.

 A Partnership for Healthy Practices